dayraarocho/dayraarocho/README.md

 👩🏻‍💻 I’m interested in Computer Programing.

-🌱 I’m currently taking a Udemy class on modern HTML5, CSS3 and web desig.
+🌱 I’m currently taking a College class on HTML, CSS and web desig.
+As well ad compeltimg the freecodecamp Responsive Web Design course.
+I also have some Udemy courses Im looking forward to completing as well.

+I also have been learning some Swift on my own by wathcing Youtube course.

-💞️ I’m looking to continue to learn and grow in the tech field.
+💞️ I’m looking to continue to learn and grow in the Programing world.

 <!--